On the maximum black hole mass at solar metallicity: Modeling

 \subsection{Evolutionary Codes}

-For \texttt{MESA}, we adopt the Ledoux criterion for convective boundaries \citep{Ledoux_1947}, step-overshooting of $\alpha_{\rm ov}=0.5$ above every convective region and $\alpha_{\rm ov}=0.05$ below, and mixing length $l= 1.82$.
+For \texttt{MESA}, we adopt the Ledoux criterion for convective boundaries \citep{Ledoux_1947} and mixing length $l= 1.82$ \citep{Choi2016}.
+We use step-overshooting, with a value of $\alpha_{\rm ov}$ above every convective region that represents a modified version of the {\tt POSYDON} prescription described in \cite{Fragos2023}.
+For $M_{\rm ZAMS}<$~4~M$_\odot$ we use $\alpha_{\rm ov}=0.16$, which was adopted in the {\tt MIST} project from calibrations of the Sun and open clusters \citep{Choi2016}.
+For 8~M$_\odot$~$<M_{\rm ZAMS}<$~20~M$_\odot$ we use $\alpha_{\rm ov}=0.415$ from the \cite{Brott2011} work.
+Between 4~M$_\odot$ and 8~M$_\odot$ at ZAMS we interpolate $\alpha_{\rm ov}$ between 0.16 and 0.415.
+Finally, for $M_{\rm ZAMS}\ge$~20~M$_\odot$ we adopt $\alpha_{\rm ov}=0.5$ \citep{Scott2021}.
+Below each convective region we also adopt a value of undershooting $\alpha_{\rm under}$ that is $\alpha_{\rm under}=\alpha_{\rm ov}/5$.
 In order to reduce superadibaticity in regions near the Eddington limit we use the \textit{use\_superad\_reduction} method, which is stated to be a more constrained and calibrated prescription than \textit{MLT++} in {\tt MESA} \citep{Jermyn2023}.
-For each star we adopt an equatorial velocity over critical velocity at ZAMS equal to $\Omega/\Omega_{\rm crit}=0.4$.
+For each star we adopt an equatorial velocity over critical velocity at ZAMS equal to $\Omega/\Omega_{\rm crit}=0.4$\footnote{We show in Appendix~\ref{sec.appendix2} our parameter study where we analyzed the differences for BH masses arising from the implementation of different values of $\alpha_{\rm ov}$ and $\Omega/\Omega_{\rm crit}$ in our {\tt MESA} models.}.
 To model the rotation and mixing of material we use the calibrations from \cite{Heger_2000}, with the addition of Tayler-Spruit magnetic field-driven diffusion \citep{Tayler_1973,Spruit_2002,Heger_2005}.

 For \textsc{Genec} we also employ the Ledoux criterion as \citet{georgy14} and \citet{sibony23} for convective boundaries.
 The treatment of rotation and its respective impact on mass loss is given by \citet{maeder00}, with initial rotation of our models: $V_\text{rot}/V_\text{crit}=0.4$.
 The transport of angular momentum inside the star follows the prescription of \citet{zahn92} complemented by \citet{maeder98}, whereas here we use Taylor-Spruit dynamo following \citet{maeder04}.
 Same as for \texttt{MESA} we also use $\alpha_\text{ov}=0.5$, whereas the abundances correspond to the values given by \citet{Asplund_2009}, whereas opacities come from \citet{iglesias96}.